 How we can help

-If you are looking to close your company and are worried about being liable for your company’s debts, we can help guide you on the best way forward and let you know what you could be liable for.
+If you are looking to close your company and are worried about being liable for your company’s debts and wondering how do I liquidate my ltd company, we can help guide you on the best way forward and let you know what you could be liable for.
 With two licensed insolvency practitioners, we have all the expertise and experience to help guide you through what can be a tricky situation.